David Sacks: Political career

 On December 5, 2024, President Donald Trump named Sacks the White House AI and crypto czar, a newly created role with the goal of building a legal framework for the cryptocurrency industry.
 Following Trump's inauguration, a Crypto Ball was held where David Sacks declared that, "The war on crypto is over."
 Trump also named him to lead the President's Council of Advisors on Science and Technology.

 Trump said that Sacks would "safeguard Free Speech online, and steer us away from Big Tech bias and censorship."
 Trump further stated that Sacks would "work on a legal framework so the crypto industry has the clarity it has been asking for, and can thrive in the U.S."

-According to Bloomberg News, Sacks will serve as a "special government employee," which allows him to work for the government for a maximum of 130 days per year, with or without compensation.
+According to Bloomberg News, Sacks would be a "special government employee," allowing him to work for the government for a maximum of 130 days per year, with or without compensation.
 This status exempts him from undergoing confirmation hearings and from specific financial disclosure requirements.
 Before taking office, Sacks and Craft Ventures sold their direct cryptocurrency holdings, while still maintaining his investments in crypto startups.

+Sacks announced the end of his tenure as crypto czar in March 2026, although he remained as co-chair on the Council of Advisers.

-Reaction
+Reaction to appointment

-The appointment of Sacks has sparked various reactions.
-The tech community, particularly those with conservative-libertarian leanings, view this as an opportunity for less regulation and more innovation, aligning with Trump's promises to promote cryptocurrency and challenge previous AI policies to compete with China.
+The appointment of Sacks sparked various reactions.
+The tech community, particularly those with conservative-libertarian leanings, viewed it as an opportunity for less regulation and more innovation, aligning with Trump's promises to promote cryptocurrency and challenge previous AI policies to compete with China.
 Sacks, known for his involvement in Trump's campaign, including hosting a fundraiser and speaking at the Republican National Convention, underscores his political alignment.

-However, concerns have been raised about potential conflicts of interest due to Sacks' continued involvement in the private sector.
-Critics highlight the lack of traditional governmental oversight since he will serve as a "special government employee", which does not require Senate confirmation or full financial disclosure.
-This arrangement has led to debates about transparency and accountability, especially as Sacks maintains his business interests while potentially influencing policy.
+Concerns were raised about potential conflicts of interest due to Sacks' continued involvement in the private sector.
+Critics highlighted the lack of traditional governmental oversight since he will serve as a "special government employee", which does not require Senate confirmation or full financial disclosure.
+This arrangement led to debates about transparency and accountability, especially as Sacks maintained his business interests while potentially influencing policy.

+AI safety advocates also criticized Sacks over his opposition to regulations related to Silicon Valley.
 Sam Altman of OpenAI expressed confidence in the integrity of such appointees.